This is how many further coronavirus cases there were in Crawley in the last 24 hours

-The number of coronavirus cases in Crawley increased by 75 in the last 24 hours, official figures show.
+The number of coronavirus cases in Crawley increased by 114 in the last 24 hours, official figures show – and one more death was recorded.

-However, there were no new coronavirus deaths recorded in the latest 24-hour period in Crawley.
+There was also one more coronavirus death recorded in the latest 24-hour period in Crawley.

-The dashboard shows 210 people had died in the area by October 27 (Wednesday) – which was unchanged from Tuesday.
+The dashboard shows 211 people had died in the area by October 28 (Thursday) – up from 210 on Wednesday.

-It means there have been no deaths in the past week, which is the same as the previous week.
+It means there has been one death in the past week, which is an increase on none the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Crawley.